-In any event, that the test tends to fail to reject the EH when rates appear not to be cointegrated or when the cointegrating vector appears to be different from (1, -1) suggests that this test may lack power when applied to data that do not satisfy the assumptions under which they are derived.
+EH when rates appear not to be cointegrated or when the cointegrating vector appears to be different from (1, -1) suggests that this test may lack power when applied to data that does not satisfy the assumptions under which it is derived.

-VII.
-Implications of the Rejection of the EH for Monetary Policy
+7. The Implications of the Rejection of the EH for Monetary Policy